 Be sure to remove any chunks of snow once you’ve finished clearing the driveway with your snow blower.
 Failure to do so could result in snow freezing to the equipment and could prevent it from starting or operating properly when it comes time to use it again.
 Pay especially close attention to the auger and impeller during this step.

-If you don’t own a snow blower or simply prefer a different option, rear blades are also great pieces of equipment to consider.
+Don’t own a snow blower?
+No problem.
+Rear blades are also great pieces of equipment to consider when removing snow.
 When working on a gravel driveway with a rear blade, set the outer portion of the blade well behind the portion in the center of the driveway.
 This will ensure the snow is pushed off to the side of the driveway.
 Much like taking on deep snow with a snow blower, set the rear blade higher if needed to remove a top layer of snow first.